-Nokia rumored to be prepping 10-inch Windows RT tablet for February debutAlex Wagner - Deputy Managing Editor, News Desk
+Nokia rumored to be prepping 10-inch Windows RT tablet for February debutAlex Wagner - Editorial Director of News and Content

 The rumors of an upcoming Nokia tablet have bubbled to the surface again, this time with the claim that we may actually see the device pop into reality in the next couple of months.
 A new report from Digitimes claims that Nokia has been in talks with Microsoft, Qualcomm and Compal Electronics to restart development of a 10-inch slate running Windows RT, a device that Nokia previously put on hold due to Microsoft's Surface announcement and its desire to see how the market for Win RT slates played out.
 The Taiwanese supply chain sources claim that this Nokia-made tablet could be unveiled at Mobile World Congress, which is scheduled to go down from Feb.
 25 through Feb.
 28.